What you'll have at the end

 Your first real buy will hit at the next scheduled cycle (Monday 09:00 Asia/Dubai in our example).
 Watch the first one closely.

-6. Auto-withdraw to your hardware wallet
+6. Withdraw to your hardware wallet (manual, on-demand)

 On your hardware wallet, generate a fresh receive address.
 Examples: